12 min read

 127.0.0.1 tenant2.yoursaas.test

-For production, create a wildcard DNS A record: *.yoursaas.com → your server IP.
+For production, create a wildcard DNS A record: *.yoursaas.com pointing to your server IP.

 You'll also need a wildcard SSL certificate.
 Let's Encrypt supports this with DNS verification: